Our History

 Mary E. Wilson Memorial Union Church

 As the local area population increased farms were being converted to dwellings.
 A Protestant church was needed by the residents, but they were of varied denominational backgrounds.
-A proposal to organize a inter-denominational, unaffiliated Church was enthusiastically supported by several ministers in the Plainfield area.
+A proposal to organize an inter-denominational, unaffiliated Church was enthusiastically supported by several ministers in the Plainfield area.
 The Washingtonville Sunday School Association offered its facility.
 The Mary E. Wilson Memorial Union Church was dedicated February 22, 1914.

 The Growing Church